FTC: Affiliate Disclosure: All links pay commission

 When you flick through other pages during your workout you don’t need to flick back to your main screen.
 After 5 seconds, or so, you are automatically returned to the pin page.

-In some ways, it’s similar to the lap screen.
+In some ways, it’s similar to the information temporarily shown on the lap screen before the previous screen is reverted to.

 I could have sworn that the Wahoo Rival had the option to hide the units of measure in data fields and I was going to show you a picture of that.
 I can’t seem to find it!
-If Garmin let me selectively hide the units of measure I would use that tomorrow.
+If Garmin let me selectively hide the units of measure I would use that tomorrow on one or two of my key metrics.

-Probably less than one-quarter of the available space for a data metric on each cell of my Forerunner 955’s display is used to display the number, the rest of the space ‘s either ‘blank space’ or the units of measure.
+Probably less than one-quarter of the available space for a data metric on each cell of my Forerunner 955’s display is used to display the number, the rest of the spaces are either ‘blank space’ or the units of measure.

 Wouldn’t it be cool to display your favourite metric with no units of measure, just to make it more readable – everyone over 40 is now shouting “Yes!” and everyone else has a puzzled look on their face and wonder why everyone doesn’t have 12 metrics per screen like they do.

-How it works: In Garmin Connect then would be a toggle control next to each unit of measure as you curate the screens in your sport profile.
-That toggle would turn the units of measure off/on and if the units of measure is disabled for any data field then the font is enlarged to take up more of the available space.
+How it works: In Garmin Connect there is a toggle control next to each metric as you curate the screens in your sport profile.
+That toggle would turn the units of measure off/on and if the units of measure are disabled for any data field then the font is enlarged to take up more of the available space.

 The Suunto 9 Peak and other Suunto watches already have the Auto Sprint feature which can be added as a Suunto Plus ‘app’.
 This is another feature I would use tomorrow if Garmin added it.